sebastiansiedlarz409/Astro/README.md

 # Astro
-It is web app written in ASP.NET CORE 6 and their mobile client for android written in Kotlin.
-This app is dedicated for fans of astronomy.
-It let users see data from Open NASA API and discuss on forum.
+An old project from college.
+It has been written in ASP.NET CORE 6 (webapp) and Kotlin (android app).
+Project exponses resources from NASA's api.

 # Technologies

 * Kotlin
-* Kotlin-Coroutines
-* REST API
-* okhttp3
 * ASP.NET 6
 * Entity Framework CORE
-* JWT

 # How it looks like?